 Speaker's Gallery (This Gallery is reserved for distinguished visitors.)

-In accordance with the provisions of the Constitution, the Parliament shall consist of two hundred and twenty-five Members elected for a duration of six years.
+In accordance with the provisions of the Constitution, the Parliament shall consist of two hundred and twenty-five Members elected for a duration of five years.
 Articles 98 and 99 of the Constitution indicate the composition of Parliament.
 One hundred and ninety six Members are directly elected by the people at a General Election and the balance 29 seats are distributed among the political parties and independent groups contesting such General Election according to the proportion of votes polled by each political party/ independent group.

 Further there are few special boxes in the lower portion of the Chamber for some specific purposes.
 The Boxes for the Hansard Officials and the Parliament Officials are located in the right and left sides of the Chair respectively.
 The Boxes for Parliamentary Interpreters and Government Officials are located opposite the Chair.